 Not only are we HIPAA compliant as a company, but we also ensure that all of our intake agents are trained and certified in HIPAA regulations and protocols.
 We also closely monitor our staff to ensure ongoing compliance, address areas of weakness, and correct any potential errors.

 LCC also maintains strict adherence to HIPAA protocols when obtaining and managing PHI or other sensitive information.
 We utilize top of the line technology to encrypt and secure data, prevent breaches, and protect the identities of all consumers we come in contact with.
+If you are looking to partner with a legal call center, trust the best – trust Legal Conversion Center.